 Employment Misclassification Risks in Poland

-The nature of the working relationship will be the determining factor upon assessment.
+Provided the above, the nature of the working relationship will be the determining factor upon assessment.
 The Labor Code assesses the working relationship as employment based on two major factors:

 - The work performance of a specified type for the benefit of and under the supervision of an employer and